teadrinker/united-godot/README.md

  * It's probably faster to port a small subset of Unity to Godot, than to port all my code...

-### Mapped functionality
+## Mapped functionality

-Classes / structs and their Godot mapping
+Classes / structs and their Godot mapping, see details [here](UnitedGodot/UnitedGodot.cs)

- * MonoBehaviour  - inherits from Godot.Node
+    MonoBehaviour  - inherits from Godot.Node
- * GameObject     - has a reference to a Godot.Node3D or UnitedGodot.UGGameObject
- * Mesh           - creates/owns a Godot.ArrayMesh
+    GameObject     - has a reference to a Godot.Node3D or UnitedGodot.UGGameObject Mesh           - creates/owns a Godot.ArrayMesh
- * MeshFilter     - has a (nullable) reference to a Mesh
- * MeshRenderer   - creates/owns a Godot.MeshInstance3D
+    MeshFilter     - has a (nullable) reference to a Mesh MeshRenderer   - creates/owns a Godot.MeshInstance3D
- * Vector3        - owns Godot.Vector3 (same for vec2/vec4/color)
+    Vector3        - owns Godot.Vector3 (same for vec2/vec4/color)
- * Resources.Load - calls Godot.GD.Load
+    Resources.Load - calls Godot.GD.Load
- * Material       - Godot.ShaderMaterial
+    Material       - Godot.ShaderMaterial
- * Shader         - Godot.Shader
+    Shader         - Godot.Shader
- * Texture2D      - Godot.Texture2D
+    Texture2D      - Godot.Texture2D

 ### Shader